Gorytus (horse): 1983: three-year-old season

 Gorytus made his first appearance as a three-year-old in the 2000 Guineas over Newmarket's Rowley Mile course on 30 April.
-He looked extremely impressive in the paddock and was made second favourite in the betting at odds of 7/2 in a field of sixteen runners.
+He looked fit in the paddock and was made second favourite in the betting at odds of 7/2 in a field of sixteen runners.
 He briefly disputed the lead before fading into fifth place behind Lomond, Tolomeo, Muscatite and Kuwait Tower.
 Plans to run the colt in the Derby were abandoned because of the extremely soft ground and he was ruled out of a run in the St James's Palace Stakes at Royal Ascot after developing a respiratory infection.

 After further training problems, he eventually reappeared in the Benson and Hedges Gold Cup on 16 August at York.
 Starting the 7/2 second favourite, he ran well for much of the race before finishing fourth behind Caerleon, Hot Touch and John French, beaten a total of two lengths.
 Eleven days later, Gorytus started the 6/4 favourite for the Waterford Crystal Mile at Goodwood Racecourse, where he was expected to be favoured by the firmer ground.
 After being restrained by Carson in the early stages he made some progress early in the straight but quickly weakened and finished fifth of the six runners behind Montekin.